Well-organized modules, better upkeep of the latest technologies, and a clear design have increased the credibility and popularity of PHP.

 PHP is indeed a popular choice when it comes to the world of websites.
-This general-purpose scripting language is great for server-side web development, where PHP would run on a web server.
-Well-organized modules, better upkeep of the latest technologies and a clear design have increased the credibility and popularity of PHP.
-Reputed websites like Facebook and Harvard University are PHP based, mainly because PHP websites can be effortlessly maintained, improved or updated at regular intervals.
+This general-purpose scripting language is great for server-side web development where PHP would run on a web server.
+Well-organized modules, better upkeep of the latest technologies, and a clear design have increased the credibility and popularity of PHP.
+Reputed websites like Facebook and Harvard University are PHP-based, mainly because PHP websites can be effortlessly maintained, improved, and updated at regular intervals.

 Here are some good reasons why you must consider picking up PHP for your website:

 Are planning on redesigning your business website?
 Will you be working with a web designer?
 If yes, then you must know that most web designers love to start out with a clean slate.
 However, you must insist on incorporating crucial links, effective copy and high-ranking web pages into your new website.
 Here are five tips that can make working with a web designer easy: